directus/directus/docs/guides/extensions/modules-native-layout-features.md

 :::info Close Attribute

-The close attribute on the first sidebar-detail component.
-This changes the chevron icon to a close button and when clicked, the sidebar collapses.
+The close attribute on the first sidebar-detail component changes the chevron icon to a close button and when clicked, the sidebar collapses.
 This is highly recommended for usability.

 :::